Stanford MBA Application: Everything You Need To Know

 The senior associate dean for academic affairs might have been at the school for 21 years, but he’s spent that time putting in place the tools for his students to thrive today and beyond.

 Yossi’s students are the source of his optimism.
 He sees them streaming in and out of the café; he sees the energy and excitement they have to make the world a better place.

 “It’s just a place that constantly changes and evolves,” he says.

-But what do you need to know if you want to join them, if you want to become a Stanford MBA?
+But what do you need to know if you want to join them; if you want to ace your Stanford MBA application?
 It requires more than a will to change lives, change organizations, and change the world, as the GSB motto reads.

 A lot of scratching, a lot of backs

 You scratch my back, I’ll scratch yours could be the mantra applied to the community at Stanford GSB.